18 Comments

 Expand full comment

-Chris Blahoot's avatar
+Chris Blachut's avatar

 Wondering as a fellow 40-turner looking at your (very cool) tables: Does looking at your next 40 years this way bring up any Peter Thiel-esque 10 years in 6 months possibilities?
 Or maybe some of the reverse, things there’s no need to rush?